Henry B. Mattingly: Opening supply lines

-Loathe to attack the entrenched forces at Brown's Ferry, Longstreet spotted Geary's troops at Wauhatchie.
+Loath to attack the entrenched forces at Brown's Ferry, Longstreet spotted Geary's troops at Wauhatchie.
 Miffed at missing the chance to the ferry, Bragg ordered Longstreet to attack Geary instead.
 There, Hooker had neglected to arrange his force into effective defensive positions, instructing them merely to find good cover for the troops and bivouac.
 He detached Brig.
-Gen. John W. Geary's division at Wauhatchie Station, a stop on the Nashville and Chattanooga Railroad, to protect the his links to the south and west.
+Gen. John W. Geary's division at Wauhatchie Station, a stop on the Nashville and Chattanooga Railroad, to protect his links to the south and west.

 Amazed to see Geary's bivouacking soldiers with their large wagon train parked directly in front of him, Longstreet ordered Jenkins to crush Geary with an attack that night.
 While Law took his own and Robertson's brigades to block Hooker from Geary, Bratton took Jenkins's South Carolina brigade to attack Geary.
 Originally planned for 22:00, October 28, confusion delayed the attack until midnight.
 Geary and his officers, despite expecting an attack were surprised by its suddenness and formed into a V-shaped battle line, facing north and east.

 Hearing the sounds of battle, the XI Corps quickly fell into ranks near Brown's Ferry.
 Hooker ordered Schurz to Wauhatchie Station to reinforce Geary.
 In the confusion, von Steinwehr got his division on the road first.
 Smith's brigade of Steinwehr's division was fired on by Law's Confederates, positioned on a 200 ft high blocking position above the road from Brown's Ferry.
 Smith climbed the hill to attack Law.
 Meanwhile, Hooker mistakenly deployed units from both XI Corps divisions against Law and Benning, leaving no one to go to Geary's aid.
 Law's outnumbered men held a strong hilltop position.
 In the darkness, Law repelled several vigorous assaults by Smith.
 After Law received some erroneous reports, he withdrew to Lookout Mountain, but as his men left their entrenchments, Smith's men spilled over them, capturing some stragglers and scattering a regiment that had not gotten the retreat order.
 Realizing no troops had gone to GBearym Hooker let Howard ride to Wauhatchie with some cavalry.